stephane-caron/pink/README.md

 ## History

 Pink implements the same task-based inverse kinematics as [pymanoid](https://github.com/stephane-caron/pymanoid), but it is much simpler to install and runs faster thanks to Pinocchio.
-Its internal math is summarized in [this note](https://scaron.info/robot-locomotion/inverse-kinematics.html).
+Its internal math is summarized on [this page](https://scaron.info/robot-locomotion/inverse-kinematics.html).
 If you find yourself needing to read that in order to use the library, it means the API has abstraction leakage, please open an issue :-)